On 3-manifolds that are boundaries of exotic 4-manifolds: Introduction

 Fintushel and Stern \cite{FS98} showed how knot surgery affects the Seiberg--Witten invariants of a $4$--manifold (under suitable hypothesis), but it was a long-standing question how concordance surgery affects the Seiberg--Witten invariants.
 In \cite{JZ18}, Juh\'{a}sz and Zemke computed the effects of concordance surgery on the Ozsv\'{a}th--Szab\'{o} invariants of a closed $4$--manifold, which are conjecturally same as the Seiberg--Witten invariants.

 In this paper, we will show a similar result for $4$--manifolds with connected boundary.
+(We can prove our main results using just knot surgery, but as formulas for the effect of knot and concordance surgery on the Heegaard-Floer invariants of manifolds with boundary do not exist and their proofs are almost the same, we prove the results for the more general surgery.)
 To state the result, we need to define the Ozsv\'{a}th--Szab\'{o} polynomial for $4$--manifolds with boundary; see also \cite{JM08, JZ18} for closed $4$--manifolds.
-Suppose $X$ is a smooth, compact and oriented $4$--manifold with connected boundary $Y$ and $b^+_2(X)>1$.
-Generalizing Ozsv\'{a}th--Szab\'{o} invariant from closed manifolds to manifolds with non-empty boundary we say the Ozsv\'{a}th--Szab\'{o} invariant is a map
+Suppose $X$ is a smooth, compact, oriented $4$--manifold with connected boundary $Y$ and $b^+_2(X)>1$.
+Generalizing the Ozsv\'{a}th--Szab\'{o} invariant from closed manifolds to manifolds with non-empty boundary we say the Ozsv\'{a}th--Szab\'{o} invariant is a map

 This is an invariant of $X$ up to automorphisms of $\Spin^c(X)$ and $HF^+(Y)$.
 Write $\Phi_{X,\frs}$ for $\Phi_X(\frs)$, which is the image of the bottom-graded generator of $HF^-(S^3)$ under the mixed map associated to the cobordism $\overline{X-B^4}$ thought of as a cobordism from $S^3$ to $Y$.
 For more details, see Section~\ref{mixed}.
 Suppose $\b=(b_1, \ldots , b_n)$ is a basis of $H^2(X,\partial{X};\R)$ and $\frs_0$ is a fixed $\Spin^c$ structure on $X$.
 We define the Ozsv\'{a}th--Szab\'{o} polynomial for $X$ as follows.